-- Be effective kaitiaki to ensure the protection and conservation of the historic values and features of the Gardens, including the heritage buildings and their gardens and the protected tree. - · Manage and promote events in the Gardens. - Collect and interpret cultural, educational, historic and environmental information to promote the Gardens' significance and importance, through information signage. - Support artists to undertake art installations within the Gardens and work collaboratively with leaseholders to design and install furniture features which encourage activity and participation.
+- · Be effective kaitiaki to ensure the protection and conservation of the historic values and features of the Gardens, including the heritage buildings and their gardens and the protected tree. - Manage and promote events in the Gardens. - · Collect and interpret cultural, educational, historic and environmental information to promote the Gardens' significance and importance, through information signage. - · Story boards outlining mana whenua cultural history and narratives will be erected throughout the Gardens' at various vantage points. - · Carved pou will be erected in the Gardens to represent cultural links to mana whenua. - · Support artists to undertake art installations within the Gardens and work collaboratively with leaseholders to design and install furniture features which encourage activity and participation.